Weak topological phases in the presence of interactions: Classifying invertible phases

 \subsubsection{What changes for weak phases?}

 To the best of our knowledge, a mathematical model for the classification of weak phases with interactions has not been widely applied in the literature.
-In this subsubsection, we propose one in \cref{WI_ansatz}, building from an ansatz of Freed-Hopkins~\cite[Ansatz 2.1]{freed_invertible_2019} to obtain a homotopical model in \cref{WI_corollary} -- families of invertible field theories over the spatial torus.
-In \S\ref{s:justification} we will further discuss and justify this ansatz from a physical point of view. \begin{ansatz} The data of a discrete translation-invariant topological phase is equivalent to a family of phases parametrized by the spatial torus $\mathbf T^d$. \end{ansatz} See in particular~\cite[Example 2.3]{freed_invertible_2019}.
+In this subsubsection, we propose a homotopical model in \cref{WI_corollary} using families of invertible field theories over the spatial torus, building from an ansatz of Freed-Hopkins~\cite[Ansatz 2.1]{freed_invertible_2019}.

+\begin{ansatz} The data of a discrete translation-invariant topological phase is equivalent to a family of phases parametrized by the spatial (unit cell) torus $\mathbf T^d = \mathbb{R}^d/\mathbb{Z}^d$. \end{ansatz}

+Freed and Hopkins propose an ansatz that the invertible field theories with (spatial) dimension $d$ on a compact $d$-dimensional manifold $Y$ are classified by (a possibly twisted version of) $\mho_H^{d+2}(Y)$:

+\begin{ansatz}[{Freed-Hopkins~\cite[Ansatz 2.1, Remark 2.6]{freed_invertible_2019}}] The classification of (interacting) invertible $d$-dimensional phases of symmetry type $\rho\colon H\to\O$ over a compact, stably framed manifold $Y$ is naturally equivalent to the classification of $d$-dimensional reflection-positive IFTs of manifolds with an $H$-structure and a map to $Y$, i.e.\ the generalized cohomology group $\mho_H^{d+2} (Y)$. \end{ansatz}

-The appearance of the real (unit cell) torus $\mathbb{R}^d/\mathbb{Z}^d = \mathbf{T}^d$ is understood from the gauge theory point of view through the so-called crystalline equivalence principle \cite{thorngren_gauging_2018}, where if $\mathbb{Z}^d$ is a spatial symmetry group and a theory is defined on $\mathbb{R}^d$, there is a procedure for gauging the spatial symmetry and considering the emergent gauge theory on the quotient space $\mathbb{R}^d/ \mathbb{Z}^d$.
-More generally, Freed and Hopkins propose an ansatz ~\cite[Ansatz 3.3, Remark 2.6]{freed_invertible_2019} that the invertible field theories with (spatial) dimension $d$ on a compact $d$-dimensional manifold $Y$ are classified by (a possibly twisted version of) $\mho_H^{d+2}(Y)$.
-They also consider stacks, and thus can obtain invertible field theories on any quotient $\mathbb{R}^d/G$ with $G$ locally compact.
-In \S\ref{s:justification} we present a first-principles derivation in which the unit cell spatial torus $\mathbf{T}^d$ must appear in many-body interacting systems that have discrete translation symmetry, without the particular need to appeal to field theory.
-Nevertheless, both points of view can be combined when we employ the Freed-Hopkins ansatz for the spectrum classifying SPT phases.
+On the other hand, phases with $\Z^d$ translation symmetry can be understood from the gauge theory point of view through the so-called crystalline equivalence principle \cite{thorngren_gauging_2018}.
+Namely, if $\mathbb{Z}^d$ is a spatial symmetry group and a theory is defined on $\mathbb{R}^d$, there is a procedure for gauging the spatial symmetry and considering the emergent gauge theory on the quotient space $\mathbb{R}^d/ \mathbb{Z}^d$.
+Since Freed and Hopkins also consider their ansatz for stacks~\cite[Ansatz 3.3]{freed_invertible_2019}, we can consider invertible field theories on any quotient $\mathbb{R}^d/G$ with $G$ locally compact.
+See in particular~\cite[Example 2.3]{freed_invertible_2019} where this case is studied for $s=0$, $d=2$.